 Who are the other major players that are also working towards documenting indigenous/endangered languages?

 There have been some ground-breaking language preservation initiatives to preserve native languages in digital forms.
-Some of the notable ones are Living Tongues Institute for Endangered Languages, Open Language Archives Community (OLAC), TVMalintzi (YouTube-based television for Nahuatl), several research and journalistic works across the US, Global Oneness Project, Wikitongues that helps communities document video-narratives in native languages, National Endowment For The Humanities & Native Americans, and open source language learning app Openwords.
+Some of the notable ones are Rising Voices at Global Voices, Living Tongues Institute for Endangered Languages, Open Language Archives Community (OLAC), TVMalintzi (YouTube-based television for Nahuatl), several research and journalistic works across the US, Global Oneness Project, Wikitongues that helps communities document video-narratives in native languages, National Endowment For The Humanities & Native Americans, and open source language learning app Openwords.
 Digital Language Diversity Project (DLDP) for building OERs for language preservation, Treasure Language Storytelling and a group of other language preservation projects by linguist Dr. Steven Bird, and StoryCorps for recording storytelling.
 However, considering the rate of language extinction, there is a need for constant intervention.